-Intune is the component of Enterprise Mobility + Security (EMS) that manages Windows 10/11 systems, mobile devices and apps.
+Intune is the component of Enterprise Mobility + Security (EMS) that manages Windows systems, mobile

-It integrates closely with other EMS components like Azure Active Directory (Azure AD) for identity and access control
+It integrates closely with other EMS components like Microsoft Entra ID for identity and access

 - Microsoft Endpoint Manager